awslabs/eventbridge-kafka-connector/README.md

 the retry budget is exhausted, a terminal `ConnectException` is thrown and the task will be stopped.

-We recommend to verify your `PutEvents` account quota for the specific AWS [region](https://docs.aws.amazon.com/general/latest/gr/ev.html) and adjusting the Kafka Connect worker (consumer) setting `consumer.max.poll.records` accordingly.
-For example, if your `PutEvents` quota is `500`, setting `consumer.max.poll.records=400` in the Kafka Connect worker properties leaves enough headroom.
+We recommend to verify your `PutEvents` account quota for the specific AWS [region](https://docs.aws.amazon.com/general/latest/gr/ev.html) and adjusting the Kafka Connect sink setting `consumer.override.max.poll.records` accordingly.
+For example, if your `PutEvents` quota is `500`, setting `consumer.override.max.poll.records=400` leaves enough headroom.

 > **Note**
+> The EventBridge `PutEvents` quota is an account-level soft quota, i.e., it applies to the sum of all `PutEvents`
+> requests in the same account, such as running multiple tasks of this connector.
+If you need to increase the quota
+> beyond the hard limit, reach out to the EventBridge service team to better understand your use case and needs.

+> **Note**
-> `consumer.max.poll.interval.ms` is a related setting after which a consumer is considered failed and will leave the
+> `consumer.override.max.poll.interval.ms` is a related setting after which a consumer is considered failed and will
-> consumer group.
-Continuing the example above, if `consumer.max.poll.records=400` and
+> leave the consumer group.
+Continuing the example above, if `consumer.override.max.poll.records=400` and
-> `consumer.max.poll.interval.ms=300000` (the default as of Kafka 3.5), it means that processing `400` records is
+> `consumer.override.max.poll.interval.ms=300000` (the default as of Kafka 3.5), it means that processing `400` records
-> allowed to take up to 5 minutes, i.e., 750 milliseconds per record/event, before considering the consumer (task)
+> is allowed to take up to 5 minutes, i.e., 750 milliseconds per record/event, before considering the consumer (task)
 > failed.

 ### Payloads exceeding `PutEvents` Limit